p-hsu/password_generator_refract_project/README.md

 ## Credit

 * Original HTML, CSS, and JavaScript code referenced are owned by © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand
 * Animated GIF created using screencastify
+* Learning Assistant tutor helped with issues pertaining to: global/local scope and recursion/terminating functions